iProzd/LAMBench/lambench/metrics/results/README.md

 # Overview

 Large atomic models (LAM), also known as machine learning interatomic potentials (MLIPs), are considered foundation models that predict atomic interactions across diverse systems using data-driven approaches.
-LAMBench is a benchmarking tool designed to evaluate the performance of such models.
+LAMBench is a benchmark designed to evaluate the performance of such models.
 It provides a comprehensive suite of tests and metrics to help developers and researchers understand the accuracy and generalizability of their machine learning models.

 ### Our mission includes